-Notice of the City Council's consideration of seven (7) development agreements was published in the Los Cerritos News on April 19, 2019 as well as April 6, 2019.
-Specifically, 18-004, 18-017 and 18-074 were noticed on April 19, 2019 and 18-006, 18-009, 18-036 and 18-086 were noticed on April 6, 2019.
+Notice of the City Council's consideration of eight (8) development agreements was published in the Los Cerritos News on April 19, 2019.
 Specific notices were also mailed to property owners located within 500 feet of a proposed project site, in accordance with City of Commerce Municipal Code.